ccsurratt/seasonal_flu_vaccine_model/README.md

 Despite multiple attempts, hyperparameter tuning did not result in improvements in model recall.

+# Conclusion

+## Model Parameters and Classification Metrics

 The model with the highest recall had the following hyperparameters:
 * learning_rate: 0.075
 * max_depth: 4
 * n_estimators: 200

+Overall, this model has an **accuracy score of 79.66%**, meaning that approximately 79.66% of the predictions that it makes are correct (including both true positives and true negatives).

+This model's overall **recall score for the target value of 0 is approximately 81.84%**.
+In plain language, this means that the model can correctly identify 81.84% of respondents who are unvaccinated for seasonal flu.

 ## Feature Importances